inductiva/inductiva/docs-sources/openfoam/generate-openfoam-dataset/sections/section3.md

 ```

-We will use Inductiva’s templating system to generalize the base simulation by randomly sampling values for `flowVelocity`, representing the wind speed in the OpenFOAM case.
-This allows generating a broad set of simulation conditions efficiently.
+We will use Inductiva’s templating system to generalize the base simulation by randomly sampling values
+for `flowVelocity` (the wind speed).
+This allows efficient generation of a broad set of simulation conditions.

 ## Parametrize the system/forceCoeffs file
-Inductiva allows you to convert fixed parameters in your simulation configuration files into variables that can be programmatically controlled via Python scripting.
+Inductiva allows you to convert fixed parameters in simulation configuration files into variables that can be programmatically controlled via Python scripting.

-This means that instead of hardcoding the wind speed in `openfoam-input-example/0/include/initialConditions` as:
+Instead of hardcoding the wind speed in `openfoam-input-example/0/include/initialConditions`
+like this:

 ```
 ...
     flowVelocity         (20 0 0);
 ...
 ```

-you can update the file to include a variable placeholder such as:
+you can update the file to include a variable placeholder:

 ```
 ...